kishanrajeev/bizecard/README.md

 ## License

-Planr Pro is licensed under the MIT License.
+BizECard is licensed under the MIT License.